 HAMPTON COURT PALACE

-Celebrating the Diamond Jubilee, Connaught Opera, in their 9th year at the Palace, performed three concerts for around 300 elders from Richmond and Kingston.
+Celebrating the Queen's Coronation decade.
+Connaught Opera, in their 10th year at the Palace, performed three concerts for around 300 elders from Richmond and Kingston.
+This year, supported by The Civic Pride Fund (Richmond), Kingston Council and City & Metropolitan Welfare Charity.

 Home of the Duke & Duchess of Cambridge, Kensington Palace once again hosted Connaught Opera for the launch of their concert series to celebrate Her Majesty's Coronation with 'A Fifties Fantasia - Showstoppers from the Coronation Decade' held in the Mrs Lyons' Room, Clore Learning Centre.